duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/10-introduction/22-curriculum-editing.md

 Recommended: 10 minutes/hours

-Students should submit a pull request to change the next page, __Unit B-4 - Students: Leave your mark here!__, with their newly learned Markduck skills.
+Students should submit a pull request to change the next page, __Students: Leave your mark here!__, with their newly learned Markduck skills.

 **Useful Resources and References**